 Many executives say they would like to see their people take more initiative to learn and change, but our basic assumptions about learning may get in the way.

-Over the years, I’ve experimented with an approach that gives learners more ownership of learning objectives, approaches and outcomes.
-I call this approach Collegial Action Learning.
-This is the first of a number of posts in which I explore what I have learned from my experiments putting learners at the center of learning.
+Over the years, I’ve experimented with Collegial Action Learning, an approach that gives learners ownership of learning objectives, approaches and outcomes.
+This post describes what I have learned from putting learners front and center.

 Most organized learning is based on a teacher-centric model.
 We are all accustomed to learning with the help of teachers, though sometimes we call them trainers, facilitators or coaches.
 In a teacher-centric model, learning is designed to achieve specific goals and it is the job of the teachers and their sponsors to drive the process by which those goals are achieved.
 The teacher tells the learners what they need to learn, often instructs it point-by-point, then tests learners on whether or not they have mastered the material or skills.

 It is possible for learners to take a more assertive role in learning, but replacing teachers with learners at the center of learning raises some questions about the role of the teacher.

 If the teacher isn’t teaching, who is?
 And what is the teacher doing?